 During project surveys, biologists scanned for special-status species and/or suitable habitat for these species, including for CRLF, CTS, foothill yellow-legged frog (Rana boylii), western burrowing owl (BUOW; Athene cunicularia hypugaea), San Joaquin kit fox (SJKF; Vulpes macrotis mutica), least Bell's vireo (Vireo bellii pusillus), tricolored blackbird (Aegelaius tricolor), and western pond turtle (WPT; Emys marmorata), among others.
 Any special-status species or suitable habitat was documented.
-In addition, Sequoia biologists mapped boundaries of plant communities, as shown on Figure 6.
+In addition, Sequoia biologists mapped boundaries of plant communities, as shown on Figure 3.
+The map book that includes the full range of habitat plan and land cover types can be found in Appendix K, including species survey areas.

 On September 9, 2020, Sequoia staff conducted a survey of the project site in the vicinity of the grading violation areas and characterized vegetation present.
 During the survey, the biologists also documented plant and wildlife species observed on the project site.
-Nomenclature used for plant names follows The Jepson Manual, Second Edition (Baldwin 2012), while nomenclature used for wildlife follows CDFW's Complete List of Amphibian, Reptile, Bird, and Mammal Species in California (2016).
-As shown on Figure 6, ten (10) plant communities were mapped on the project site (Sawyer and Keeler-Wolf 1995) and are described below.
-The verified HCP landcover map found in the Bourdet Ranch 2018 Botanical Resources Report (Sequoia 2018) was used to describe landcover in impact areas, along with the ground-truthed data collected on-site on September 9, 2020.
+Nomenclature used for plant names follows The Jepson Manual (Baldwin et al. 2012), while nomenclature used for wildlife follows CDFW's Complete List of Amphibian, Reptile, Bird, and Mammal Species in California (2016).
+As shown on Figure 3, 10 plant communities were mapped on the project site (Sawyer and Keeler-Wolf 1995) and are described below.
+The verified HCP landcover map found in the Bourdet Ranch 2018 Botanical Resources Report (Sequoia 2018) was used to describe landcover in impact areas, along with the ground-truthed data collected on site on September 9, 2020.
+A Santa Clara Valley Habitat Plan landcover map is also provided in Appendix K.